 For instance, if you’re a software company that requires a ticketing system to address outages, a proper CPaaS should fold into your ticketing system, connecting incoming requests to the right resource automatically.
 Think of it as a middleman, a messenger, or an Alexa without the need to give directions.

 Organizations adopted new channels or enhanced existing channels to reach and serve customers in a pandemic world.
-Respondents told us that common areas of investment included e-commerce, customer support via chat and text, and contactless digital systems—all of which relied on APIs (Postman 2021 State of the API Report).
+Respondents reported that common areas of investment included e-commerce, customer support via chat and text, and contactless digital systems—all of which relied on APIs (Postman 2021 State of the API Report).

 What to look for in a CPaaS provider